|Year of offer||2018|

 Intended learning outcomes

-By the end of the subject, the student should understand:
+By the end of the subject, the student be able to:

-- the role of gene regulatory networks in controlling metabolic and developmental pathways
+- Discuss the role of genome structure and regulatory networks in controlling metabolic and developmental pathways

-- the theory of recombinant DNA technology and how it is applied in biomedicine and biotechnology
+- Explain the theory behind recombinant DNA technology and how it is applied in biomedicine and biotechnology

-- how gene function can be investigated by recombinant DNA techniques and genetic manipulation of cell lines and whole organisms
+- Devise experimental approaches to probe molecular and cellular function using recombinant DNA techniques and genetic manipulation of cell lines and whole organisms

-- how functional genomics can be applied to the study of human diseases such as cancer.
+- Describe how functional genomics can be applied to the study of human diseases.

 On completion of this subject, students should have developed the following generic skills: